andrewsunglaekim/advanced_git_workshop/readme.md

 The above command will output a reference log for master that starts with any changes made 25 hours prior to current time.

 We can pass in steps as well like `HEAD@{2}`.
 And this would be the reference log for all changes prior to 2 changes from the current state of `HEAD`.

+> One thing about the `reflog` to note is that reference logs are local.
+That is to say your reference log and your teammates reference log of the same project will be disparate.

 #### Leveraging pointers or commit sha's to rewrite history.
 The reflog gives us everything we would want in terms of rewriting history to historical references.
 We can use either the sha or pointer of a `reflog` entry.